 Are you just forgetful, or is it something worse?

-With so much to remember, it’s not a surprise that we all forget things.
+With so much to remember, it’s not a surprise that people forget things.

-Even after we write down reminders, schedule appointments in our phone or tell people to remind us, things fall through the cracks.
-But as we age, the problem can become more of an issue and concern.
+Even after you write down reminders, schedule appointments in your phone or tell people to remind you, things sometimes can fall through the cracks.
+But as you age, the problem can become more of an issue and concern.

 So how can you tell the difference between simple forgetfulness and needing to consult a physician or go to a memory center?

-“There isn’t always a fine line, but it is better to be safe than sorry when it comes to brain functioning,” says Dr. Joseph Coda, a clinical neuropsychologist and provider at the Memory Center with Advocate Medical Group in Aurora, Ill.
+“There isn’t always a fine line, but it is better to be safe than sorry when it comes to brain functioning,” says Dr. Joseph Coda, a clinical neuropsychologist with Advocate Medical Group in Aurora, Ill.
 “Early recognition of cognitive difficulty can help with a more accurate diagnosis so appropriate treatment options and recommendations can be provided to the patient and their family.”

 A few warning signs that someone may need the help of a physician include: